 Martha’s Senior Gourmet

-The meal delivery service delivers to Northern and Southern California and South Florida.
-Their specific options cater to healthy lifestyles in general along with the specific needs of diabetic, renal, renal diabetic, congestive heart failure, gluten free and Vitamin K restrictive diets.
-For Diabetics, they follow the Medical Nutrition Therapy (MNT).
+Martha’s Senior Gourmet delivers to Northern and Southern California and South Florida.
+Their specific options cater to healthy lifestyles in general along with the specific needs of diabetic, renal, renal diabetic, congestive heart failure, gluten-free and Vitamin K restrictive diets.
+For diabetics, they follow the Medical Nutrition Therapy (MNT) model.
 MNT is high in nutrition, low in fat and calories and emphasizes on fresh vegetable and fruits as well as whole grains.

 Their healthy meals comprise of four to six oz protein, 3.5 oz starch, two oz steamed, roasted or grilled vegetables and eight oz fresh fruit or vegetable salads.
 You can take their five day trial period plan to try out the meal service or subscribe to a meal plan.
 The programs are available for three to seven days a week.

 Their weight loss and management programs do work and there are many options to choose from.
 However, the meal delivery service forces you into the second month; if you cancel before that they charge you $125.
 If you are unhappy with a product, it will cost you $20 to ship it back.
-The program works for pregnant women and those with chronic kidney issues.
-You may have to consult your doctor to be sure your blood glucose will not be adversely affected by the program.
+You may have to consult your doctor to be sure your blood glucose will not be adversely affected by what they offer.

 They have three-four week plans; Basic, Core and Uniquely Yours.
 The price for basic is $9.82 a day, Core goes for $10.54 and Uniquely yours $11.96.

-For 45 years Home Bistro has been delivering prepared meals.
-In 2009 they became a part of DineWise.
-Since then, they ship orders all over the United States.
-Their offerings include; Healthy Gourmet, heart friendly, diabetic friendly, cancer support, vegetarian and paleo meals.
+For 45 years, Home Bistro has been delivering prepared meals.
+They ship orders all over the United States.
+Their offerings include: Healthy Gourmet, heart friendly, diabetic friendly, cancer support, vegetarian, and paleo meals.
 They are a no subscription meal delivery service.
 However, the company is undergoing some transitions currently, so their plans, prices, and services may change.

 You are in good hands here since the chef also has diabetes, so most of their meals are diabetic friendly.
-They, however, do not have a vegetarian menu.
 You can also order raw meats and other ingredients for those days you want to cook.
 The balance is interesting and can work well.
 Just make sure you pay attention to the meals you order so that you only get ones suitable for your needs.